- But first, what is Django?

 Pinterest is a social media platform that relies on curating images with the help of complex algorithms.
 Its development began in December 2009, and the closed beta version was launched in March 2010.

-4. So, when should you use Django?
+So, when should you use Django?

 Disqus quickly grew with no issues and got millions of users due to the fast development process with Django that allowed quickly adding new features and keeping users interested.

 And lastly, Pinterest got its chance thanks to Django as well.
 If not for the quick development process praised by developers, Pinterest would require more time to launch on the market.
 And what if Pinterest started with Flask?
 Django has everything a web startup needs thanks to its “batteries-included” approach.
-That makes building web application from scratch simply way faster.
+That makes building web applications from scratch simply way faster.